-Price is a quite obvious selection criteria for most, especially since it can vary a lot between different service providers.
-This is also the reason why you always should get an offer from at least a few laboratories because the price in one lab can at worst be several times more expensive than the cheapest option.
-Another thing to take into account are additional fees from reporting, sample preparation, and the cost of shipping the samples.
-You should always compare the offers so that you consider the full cost of the analysis project, not just the price per analysis.
+Other things to take into account are additional fees from reporting, sample preparation, and the cost of shipping the samples.
+You should always compare the offers so that you consider the full cost of the project, not just the price per analysis.

 2. Turnaround time

-In some cases, depending on your analysis need, there might be differences in the sensitivity or accuracy of the method.
-These differences usually have to do with what instrument the laboratory uses.
-Even if all the offers you have would be accurate enough for your current need, you might want to consider if they also serve future needs - if you will need the same analysis in the future with higher sensitivity, you might want to start ordering from that laboratory already from the beginning to have comparable results throughout time.
+In some cases, laboratories may use different instruments for the same measurement, resulting in variations in the sensitivity and/or accuracy of the method.
+Even if all the offered methods are accurate enough for your current need, you should consider if they serve your future needs.
+If you are likely to need the same analysis in the future with higher sensitivity, you might want to start ordering from the laboratory offering the most sensitive measurements to have comparable results over time.

 4. Laboratory location

-It may be easier for you to send samples to a local laboratory, but learning to send samples to a foreign country can save you a lot of money.
-Sending dangerous goods, such as flammable liquids to a foreign country can be very tricky, as packages often go by air transport, and sending dangerous goods as air transport requires having a person with IATA training.
-It is thus worth considering what is the right balance between saving costs and making things easy.
+It may be easier to send samples to a local laboratory, but sending samples abroad can save a lot of money in analysis costs.
+Shipping dangerous goods – such as flammable liquids – to a foreign country can be tricky, as this usually happens by air transport and requires personnel with IATA training.
+With other sample types, however, international shipping may not be an issue.
+It is thus worth considering what the right balance between optimizing costs and making things easy is.

 5. Level of customer service

-This factor is often overlooked but is actually very important.
-As you may have questions about the results, the method technicalities or the sample requirements, getting high-quality expert service with short response times is a definite benefit.
+This important factor is often overlooked when choosing a laboratory.
+You may have questions about the sample requirements, the technicalities of the method, or the results, just to name a few.
+This makes getting high-quality expert service with short response times a clear benefit.

 6. Accreditation status

-Even if you may not need an accredited result (or accredited method), the fact that the laboratory is accredited by y ISO/IEC 17025 gives it a lot of credibility.
-But keep in mind that an accredited laboratory is not the same thing as an accredited method.
-Also, if the accreditation is not necessary, selecting a non-accredited method or laboratory can be a way to save some money in analysis costs.
+Even if you don't need an accredited test result for compliance purposes, accreditation by ISO/IEC 17025 gives the laboratory credibility.
+Just keep in mind that an accredited laboratory is not the same thing as an accredited method.
+Also, if the accreditation is not necessary, selecting a non-accredited method or laboratory can help save some money in analysis costs.

 7. Other quality management systems

-Even if the laboratory isn't accredited, it might still have other quality systems.
+Even if the laboratory isn't accredited, it may still have other quality systems.
 Some commonly used ones are GLP (Good Laboratory Practices) and ISO 9001.
-These also give more credibility to the laboratory even if they are not quite the same as an accreditation.
+These also give credibility to the laboratory even if they are not quite the same as accreditation.

 8. Terms of sale

-Checking the terms of sale can also be a relevant thing to do when deciding on the supplier.
-Consider for example if they offer a free repeat analysis if the measurement results are wrong and whether indirect damage of faulty results is covered (usually it is not).
+Checking the terms of sale can also be a relevant thing to do when selecting a supplier of laboratory testing services.
+Consider, for example, if the laboratory offers a free repeat analysis if the measurement goes wrong and whether indirect damage caused by faulty results is covered (usually it is not).

-Some laboratories require you to pay for the analysis in advance, especially if you are a new customer.
-This might feel risky sometimes, especially if the analyses are more expensive.
-But fear not, we have never ended up in a situation where the laboratory wouldn’t even try to analyze our samples, or would have refused to return the money if the measurement couldn't be successfully performed.
-However, if you have company-specific requirements for example regarding the term of payment, you should make sure that these can be agreed on.
+Some laboratories require advance payment for analyses, especially from new customers.
+This might feel risky, especially if the analyses are more expensive.
+But fear not, we have never encountered a situation where the laboratory wouldn’t try to analyze our samples, or would refuse to refund the payment if the measurement couldn't be performed successfully.
+However, if you have company-specific requirements regarding payment terms, you should make sure that these can be agreed on.

 Checking for references is always a good idea.
-Especially if you manage to find some "hidden gem" like a foreign lab with exceptionally affordable prices, but feel like you would want some assurance for selecting them as your analysis provider.
-However, remember that many laboratories choose not to have any public references, but that does not mean that they wouldn't be good.
+Especially if you manage to find some "hidden gem" like a foreign laboratory with exceptionally affordable prices, but feel like you would like some assurance before selecting them as your analysis provider.
+However, remember that many laboratories choose not to have any public references, but that doesn't mean that they don't provide quality services.

-To sum up the discussion, there are many things you could consider when making the selection.
-However, the selection is seldom as complex as this list of aspects might suggest, since the goals of the project usually guide the selection quite naturally.
-Sometimes the results are needed as quickly as possible, sometimes the price differences are so large that the price will solely guide the choice, and sometimes the accreditation of the lab and the method is the most important factor.
+To sum up the discussion, there are many things you could consider when choosing a material testing lab.
+The selection is seldom as complex as this list of aspects might suggest, however, as the goals of the testing project usually make the selection much more straightforward.
+Sometimes results are needed as quickly as possible, sometimes price differences are so large that cost becomes the sole driving factor, and sometimes lab and method accreditation are the most important considerations.

-If doing all of this comparing (and the laboratory search and offer-asking) feels like a lot of work, take a look in our webshop or contact us at email@example.com.
-For all the methods we offer, we have already compared several laboratories and selected the best ones, so you don't have to.
+If searching for laboratories and requesting offers feels like a lot of work, take a look at our selection of testing services or contact us at firstname.lastname@example.org.
+For all the methods we offer, we have already compared several laboratories and selected the ones that provide the best value for money, so you don't have to.